Lebanon PM offered to resign after bomb, told to stay

 Lebanon's opposition March 14 bloc had called for the government, which includes ministers from the militant group Hezbollah, to resign after a bomb attack in Beirut on Friday killed a prominent Lebanese intelligence official opposed to Syrian President Bashar al-Assad.

-Sunni Muslim gunmen blocked roads with burning tyres in Beirut and other cities on Saturday in protest against the assassination of Brigadier-General Wissam al-Hassan, a Sunni.
+Sunni Muslim gunmen blocked roads with burning tires in Beirut and other cities on Saturday in protest against the assassination of Brigadier-General Wissam al-Hassan, a Sunni.

 Mikati, himself a Sunni like all Lebanese prime ministers, is also close to Hezbollah, a group closely allied with Damascus, which protesters accuse of orchestrating Friday's car bombing.